The extracellular matrix as a mediator of cell-cell communication in cardiovascular inflammation

 2. Studying the molecular and cellular mechanisms that modify the course of the disease.

-Potential Outcomes
+Expected Outcomes

-This research will lead to the identification of novel therapeutic targets, which may reshape our understanding of how these diseases occur and how we can prevent them.
+This research will lead to the identification of novel therapeutic targets, which might reshape our understanding of how these diseases occur and how we can prevent them.
 Additionally, it will contribute to the development of novel, individualized treatment strategies.

 Translation to Clinical Trials